 What can we do?

 Those of us in leadership positions can watch carefully for any biases we might be unconsciously displaying in performance discussions and pay reviews of those with any sort of flexible working arrangements.

 Those already in ‘flex roles’ can take responsibility for ensuring their role responsibilities and targets are very clear and documented.
 This way these notes can be referred back to during performance appraisals and salary reviews.
-Some readers may even have bosses they can talk to transparently e.g. “I am away that research indicates those on flexible work arrangements can be subject to certain disadvantages, I want to talk very cleary about my role and your expectations to ensure I am not one of those statistics”.
+Some readers may even have bosses they can talk to transparently e.g. “I am away that research indicates those on flexible work arrangements can be subject to certain disadvantages, I want to talk very clearly about my role and your expectations to ensure I am not one of those statistics”.

 There is one area those of us who are women have real power and that is in how we treat other women.

-You may be shocked to realise some of the worst mistreatment of female workers (especially the most competent ones) is from fellow females not from males!
+You may be shocked to realise some of the worst mistreatment of female workers, especially the most competent ones, is from fellow females!
 I know I am really beating us up with the facts today, sorry.
 However, knowledge is power.
 Here is some more; scientists suspect ‘identity threat’ underlies this nasty fact.
 That is, we perceive highly success ‘others’ as a threat to our own identity.

 There is hope

-As mentioned, the existence and rapid growth of sites like Flexcareers is a positive sign.
-We are also seeing start-up organisations that make work-life flexibility a given, often by not even having an office to go to.
+We are seeing start-up organisations that make good work-life integration a given, often by not even having an ‘office’ to go to.

 I also think there is hope in our region (Australasia).
-The study I am referring to in this post is USA centric, where things are somewhat tougher (where even annual leave is a sorry two weeks).
-We have more realistic leave entitlements and have also hit international headlines this year with a New Zealand company trialling a 4 day week (on the same pay).
+The study I am referring to in this post is USA centric, where things are somewhat tougher, where even annual leave is a sorry two weeks.
+We have more realistic leave entitlements and have also hit international headlines this year with a New Zealand company trilling a 4 day week (on the same pay).

 Finally, there is also hope in getting support from researchers, as the research community begins to focus more on organisational wide factors, rather than the traditional focus on the individual experience of those experiencing work-life conflict or seeking work-life integration.